-This webinar will once again have the participation of speakers from EY, one of the “Big Four” and therefore, one of the world leaders in consulting, financial advice and model auditing.
-The points analysed in the previous webinar will be taken up almost a year after said meeting.
-EY participated in hundreds of renewable energy project transactions in recent years, so it will be a great opportunity to learn about the current situation of the financing of renewable projects, PPAs, self‑consumption investments, as well as regulation of the energy sector.
-The webinar will also analyse the evolution and perspectives of the European energy markets in the spring of 2022.
+EY is one of the “Big Four” and, therefore, one of the world leaders in consulting, financial advice and model auditing.
+EY has participated in hundreds of transactions of renewable energy projects in recent years, so it will be a great opportunity to learn about the current situation of the financing of renewable energy projects, PPA and investments in self‑consumption.
+Novelties in the regulation of the energy sector will also be analysed, at a time when important changes are being considered and carried out in this area.

 Oriol Saltó i Bauzà, is Associate Partner at AleaGreen.
 He is PhD in Physics from the Autonomous University of Barcelona.
 He has 20 years of experience in data analysis and modelling both in the context of scientific research and in energy markets.
 At AleaSoft, for more than ten years, he has been at the forefront of the development of forecasting models for the European energy markets: electricity, gas, oil, CO2, among others.

-Fco.
-Javier Sánchez Ramos is Global Client Service Partner at EY in the Energy sector and a partner of the Strategy and Transactions (SaT) Area.
-He has a degree in CC EE and EE from the Complutense University, an Executive MBA from IESE and he is a member of the ROAC.
-He has over 30 years of professional experience at EY, having specialised throughout his career in audit and transaction advice for global corporations including valuations, mergers and acquisitions and corporate finance.
+Alfredo Salcedo Rivas is partner at Strategy and Transactions in Spain, specialised in the energy and infrastructure sector.
+He has a degree in Business Administration and Management from the Carlos III University of Madrid, an Executive MBA from IESE and he is a Chartered Financial Analyst.
+He has more than 15 years of professional experience at EY in Spain and the United States, having specialised throughout his career in advising on transactions for global corporations including valuations, mergers and acquisitions, and corporate finance.

 Antonio Hernández García is Member of the State Body of Trade Specialists and Economists of the Spanish Administration since 1991, and counts with a PhD in Applied Economics from the Universidad of Alcalá de Henares and a program in Leadership in Public Management from the IESE business school.
 He has a relevant experience in Spanish regulated industries (especially in the energy sector), thanks to his 23 years of civil service and ten in the private sector.
 He joined EY Spain in December 2020 where is responsible for regulated sectors and economic analysis from November 2011 to November 2020 he was partner of International and Energy Strategy at KPMG Spain.